ndlopez/NowPlaying/README.md

 Sometimes FMLaPaz's is on *sleep mode*, so the URL that provides the JSON file with the current Playing song cannot be parsed.
 Thus, I added another station: *Third Rock* and another URL to search for the current song.

-As a bonus I added one extra feat. on the GUI.
-Download to figure out.
+As a bonus I added one extra feat. on the GUI --artwork--.

 ### Installation: